In a Violent Nature

 In a Violent Nature is a 2024 Canadian slasher film written and directed by Chris Nash, and starring Ry Barrett, Andrea Pavlovic, and Lauren-Marie Taylor.
 Described as an "ambient slasher", it follows a mute killer who is accidentally resurrected from his grave in the Ontario wilderness by a group of teenagers, whom he then begins stalking and murdering.
 The events depicted are largely observed from the killer's perspective.

 In a Violent Nature premiered in the Midnight section of the Sundance Film Festival on January 22, 2024.
 The film was released theatrically in the United States and Canada by IFC Films on May 31, and was released on the streaming service Shudder later in the year.
 Opening on 1,426 screens, it marked IFC Films's widest theatrical release to date, and grossed $3 million in its first week.
-It has received positive reviews from film critics.
+It received positive reviews from film critics.
+A sequel, In a Violent Nature 2, is in production.

 Plot

 A group of friends—Kris, Colt, Troy, Evan, Ehren, Brodie, and Aurora—discover a locket hanging on the remains of a fire tower, which Troy pockets.
 Moments later, the corpse of a serial killer, identified as Johnny, rises from the ground.
 Enraged, he roams the woods in search of the locket and hears an argument between a hunter and a park ranger.
 Johnny enters the hunter's house, where he sees a necklace that he mistakes for his locket, triggering a brief memory of his father.
 The homeowner returns and runs away at the sight of Johnny, but is caught and killed.

 Johnny approaches the group sitting around a campfire, drawn to their location by the sound of gunfire they made.
 Ehren recounts the legend of Johnny.
 Decades prior, Johnny, the developmentally delayed son of a local merchant, fell to his death from the firetower in a prank gone wrong.
 Despite attempts to cover it up, his father discovers the truth and is killed confronting one of the individuals involved.
 Subsequent murders were attributed to his vengeful spirit.
 Later that night, Ehren is killed by Johnny.
 He uses Ehren's corpse to break into and ransack a nearby park ranger office for weapons and an antique firefighter mask.